A man accused of killing a man, woman and their child in Butler County, Missouri in January appeared in court on Monday.

-Drew D. Atchison, 24, of Williamsville, was charged with three counts felony murder in the first degree, three counts of felony armed criminal action, felony child kidnapping and felony tampering in the first degree.
+Drew Atchison, 24, of Williamsville, was charged with three counts of murder in the first degree, three counts of felony armed criminal action, felony child kidnapping and felony tampering in the first degree.

 Charges were filed through the Wayne County for the homicide of Harley Million and Samara Kitts and through Butler County for the homicide of Willa Million.